tomhartnett/tomhartnett/README.md

 I am a software developer.
 I've developed for web, e-commerce, mobile, and more.
 These days I'm focused on developing for Apple's platforms.

-- I'm currently working on a mobile POS for iOS for a major payment processor.
+- I'm currently working on a well-known airline's iOS app.
 - I also work on my own apps in my free time.

 ### 📫 Follow me at